nicaurybenitez/terraform-eks-karpenter/README.md

 $ terraform apply --auto-approve
 ```

-Check the AWS console for the newly created VPC **[VPC ID from the Terrarofm
+Check the AWS console for the newly created VPC **[VPC ID from the Terraform
 output]**

 ```